SleekDB/docs/2.0/edit-data.md

 To edit a data object you can use the `update()` method of the `Store` class.

-> ℹ️ If you need to make more complex updates look into <a class="gotoblock" href="#/query-builder">QueryBuilder</a> and <a class="gotoblock" href="#/query">Query</a>.
+> ℹ️ If you need to make more complex updates look into <a class="gotoblock" href="/#/query-builder">QueryBuilder</a> and <a class="gotoblock" href="/#/query">Query</a>.

-This method is especially fast because it uses the _id of the given document to update it directly instead of traversing through all documents.
+This method is especially fast because it uses the \_id of the given document to update it directly instead of traversing through all documents.

 ```php
 function update(array $updatable): bool;